The Official Success Guide for The Great Canadian Giving Challenge

 8. Drive hype for the launch of your campaign

-This is a big month-long event, so you want to start to bring excitement into the campaign early on.
+This is a big month-long event, so you want to bring excitement early into the campaign.
+Charities should prepare everything by mid-May and have these items ticked off by the time June rolls out:

 • Three weeks before June 1st: Meet with your team to align on campaign goals and milestones, define the cause message, draft those tailored messages, and delegate those responsibilities.